How to Create your Custom Normalizer

 *

-can be used to indicate that the normalizer or denormalizer might support any types. - The other keys in the array should correspond to specific types that the normalizer or denormalizer supports.
+can be used to indicate that the normalizer or denormalizer might support any type. - Other keys should correspond to specific types that the normalizer or denormalizer supports.

-- The values associated with each type should be a boolean indicating if the
+- The values should be booleans indicating whether the result of the

 supports*()